ntampouratzis/COSSIM-OMNETv6/README.md

 # COSSIM-OMNETv6
-This is the OMNETWP files to work COSSIM with OMNETv6 and INET 4.4.1.
+This is the OMNETWP files to work COSSIM with OMNET v6.0 and INET 4.4.1.
 Warning:

 This implementation works only with Ethernet Switches (no micro-routers).